-I don’t want people to think they can attain realization simply by listening to others or by reading books.
-They must practice what they read and hear. — Patamahansa Yogananda
+“I don’t want people to think they can attain realization simply by listening to others or by reading books.
+They must practice what they read and hear.” — Patamahansa Yogananda

-You must know the difference between imagination, theoretical knowledge, and true realization.
+“You must know the difference between imagination, theoretical knowledge, and true realization.
 Could you nourish yourself by only listening to a talk on food?
 To know food only theoretically is to always remain hungry.

 Apply the Learning

 However, if you don’t apply the learning, your knowledge is of no benefit.
 If you don’t practice, you won’t open the doors to expanding awareness.
-You certainly won’t open the doors to other states of consciousness unless you practice techniques to do so.
+You won’t open the doors to other states of consciousness unless you practice techniques to do so.
 The hard part is figuring out how to apply what you learn.

-Think Small Steps
+Attain Realization Through Small Steps

 Pick one type of spiritual practice from the eightfold path.
 If you don’t know what these are, follow the link.
 The important thing is to start.
-You know it’s important to apply what you learn to obtain excellent results.
+You know it’s vital to apply what you learn to obtain excellent results.